iudukala/graphql_task/README.md

 - check if helmet js usage is necessary

 - currently the best approach seems to be to use graphql-yoga (instead of express-graphql which is deprecated) with express

+- Trainer: name, birthday, experience_years

+- all entity object keys are lowercase. consistency ensured through const asserted objects

+- specify object structure: each object has an id field and a separate object named props that contain the entity's properties.

+- each entity object has a
+  - DTO type